 STEP 1: Slice your eggplant into 15mm, half inch slices.

 STEP 2: Put a heavy pan onto moderate heat.

 Tip: Use only olive or coconut oil and butter for frying.
 The polyunsaturate oils like sunflower oil are very unstable once you heat them, and break down to noxious byproducts.
 Never fry with margarine.

-Be fairly generous with olive oil and dollop of butter in the pan, remembering that you are raising the calories in eggplant cooking.
+Be fairly generous with olive oil, not extra virgin when frying, and a dollop of butter in the pan, remembering that you are raising the calories in eggplant cooking.
 It's counteracted by a delic salad.
 Turn the heat down to moderate-low.

 STEP 3: Flour the slices on both sides.